 - Equipment and Instrument Item datasheets specifying the required details about Equipment or instrument items.

-Process engineers use various P&ID symbols while constructing P&ID.
+Process engineers use various P&ID symbols while constructing P&ID drawings.
 All those P&ID symbols are normally described at the start of the P&ID set.
 For the same design consultant, those symbols are normally constant.
-One should study those p&ID symbols to accurately read the P&IDs.
+One should familiarize himself by studying those P&ID symbols to accurately read the P&ID drawings.